quanvo87/Swift-SMTP-BlogPost/Swift-SMTP-blog-post.md

 - Open the newly created project: `Swift-SMTP-Demo.xcodeproj`

-- Change the scheme to the second one (this has an executable), and hit `⌘+r` to start the server:
+- Change the scheme to the second one (the one with the executable), and hit `⌘+r` to start the server:

 ![change xcode scheme](https://developer.ibm.com/swift/wp-content/uploads/sites/69/2017/05/Screen-Shot-2017-05-30-at-4.13.30-PM.png)